STAR+PLUS Handbook

 MCOs are required to hire transition specialists with the following qualifications:

-1. Minimum of a bachelor’s degree in health, social services or a related field and relevant experience in assisting people in transitioning from institutional settings to the community.
-Individuals selected for these positions must complete training specified by HHSC and demonstrate knowledge and skills in delivering the TS Pilot interventions.
+1. Minimum of a bachelor’s degree in health, social services, or a related field and relevant experience helping people transition from institutional settings to the community.
+Individuals selected for these positions must complete training specified by HHSC and demonstrate knowledge and skills delivering the TS Pilot interventions.

 2. Preferred experience working with people with serious and persistent mental illness (SPMI), lived experience of mental illness or both.